amper5and/secrets.js/README.md

 #### secrets.newShare( id, shares, [radix] )
 Create a new share from the input shares.

 * `id`: Number or String, required: A Number representing the share id.
 The id is an integer between 1 and 2^bits-1.
-It can entered as a Number or a number String expressed in the same base `radix` as the `shares`, i.e. using 10 and "a" (base 16) for `id` will both output the 10th share.
+It can be entered as a Number or a number String expressed in the same base `radix` as the `shares`, i.e. using 10 and "a" (base 16) for `id` will both output the 10th share.
 * `shares`: Array, required: The array of shares (in the same format as outputted from `secrets.share()`) that can be used to reconstruct the original `secret`.
 * `radix`: Number, optional: The radix of the `shares` and of the `id`, if the `id` is a String.